sdonovan001/cloud-computing-models/IaaS/packer/README.md

   ```

 ## Configuring Cloud Build to run your Packer Builder Image
+You must now create a Service Account for your Packer builds to run as.
+Google Cloud Build will impersonate this account when running your builds.
 * Export GCP project variables.
 Replace *my-project-id* below with your GCP project identifier.
   ```
   export PROJECT_ID=my-project-id